mitchell-h/DataStax-SuperHumanLab/README.md

 Cassandra is the brains of DSE.
 It's an awesome storage engine that handles replication, availability, structuring, and of course, storing the data at lightning speeds.
 It's important to get yourself acquainted with the Cassandra to fully utilize the power of the DSE Stack.

-To enable Search and Analytics on your cluster
+To enable Search and Analytics on your cluster you will need to do the following on all of your DataStax nodes

 Stop DSE
 ```